AI in the enterprise

 Security, privacy, and governance features

 The ability to protect the security and privacy of your company’s data is a non-negotiable requirement for an enterprise-grade tech stack.
-So is the ability to make sure you and your team are always compliant with legal and regulatory requirements.
+So is the ability to make sure you and your team are always meeting your legal and regulatory compliance obligations.

 AI technology can carry real risks, especially if you use the wrong tools.
 Some generative AI tools (like ChatGPT) reserve the right to store and use an organization’s data.
 Regulated companies or those with sensitive corporate, employee, or customer data require a platform with a private, secure model, and compliance with privacy regulations.
 Your generative AI tech stack needs to ensure your data privacy, security, and compliance at every level.